hakareem/crypto/README.md

 # Crypto Checker
 This web app allows you to get real-time information about crypto-currencies from a third party API.
-It was a very fun project and I have learned many core concepts such as React states and hooks.
+It was a very fun project and I have learned many core concepts such as  functional components and react hooks.

 # Areas for improvement
 • Add clickable links to each coin <br>